 Our Picks for Credit Cards With 0% Intro APRs

 If Home Depot’s 0% APR offer sparked your interest, you may want to consider other credit cards with similar introductory rates.
 These cards also let you initially avoid interest, and your purchases aren’t limited to Home Depot.

 Here are two of our favorites:

 Why We Picked It: The City Simplicity Card is simple and straightforward.
 It has no late fees, no penalty rate and no annual fee.
-Citi is currently offering 0% APR on purchases and balance transfers for 21 months, which makes it perfect for paying off an expensive project.
-The APR is a variable 14.49% to 24.49%, as noted below.
+Citi is currently offering 0%* for 21 months on purchases* and balance transfers*, which makes it perfect for paying off an expensive project.
+The APR is a 14.99% - 24.99% (Variable), as noted below.
 (Want a more in-depth look at the card?
 Give our full review a read.)

 Annual Fee: $0*

 Annual Percentage Rate (APR): 14.99% - 24.99% (Variable) after the 21-month intro 0% APR expires

 Why We Picked It: The Discover it — Cashback Match Credit Card is currently offering 0% APR on purchases and balance transfers for 14 months.
 It also earns 5% cash back for up to $1,500 spent on purchases in revolving bonus categories each quarter and unlimited 1% cash back on everything else.
 Revolving quarterly bonus categories include things like restaurants, wholesale clubs or Amazon.com purchases.
 (You can check Discover’s Cashback Match Calendar online to learn the upcoming quarterly categories.)
 Note: You have to enroll each quarter to earn the 5% cash back on up to $1,500 in purchases in the designated category.
 Discover is also currently matching all rewards new cardholders earn in their first year at the end of that year.
 Again, if you need more deets, check out our full Discover it review.